Investigation & Analysis

 Conclusion

-The singular goal of this masjid is to worship God correctly.
-One of the ways we try to worship God is by teaching and practicing Islam correctly.
-Hopefully, with our combined efforts, we can help promote a worldwide return of the Muslims to, “the Quran, the whole Quran, and nothing but the Quran,” as a wise man once said.
+Hopefully, with the efforts of this mosque, we can live up to our name and help promote a worldwide revival of the people towards, “the Quran, the whole Quran, and nothing but the Quran,” as a wise man once said.

 We pray to God to guide us to the truth, and to use us as a means to guide everyone to the truth.